Markovictory/blog.markovictory.github.io/_posts/2020-02-18-tcakl-2020-deck-tech.markdown

 - 3 Timesnap Potion
 - 2 Remembrance

-**Guardian**
+**Guardian -**
  A matchup that I honestly didn’t expect to be high in numbers and felt like I would only face if it were in the hands of Cayle McCreath.
 Any Ninja veteran could tell you that this matchup is quite favourable if the Guardian isn’t playing **Forged for War**.
 That doesn’t change much here.
 You won’t be able to pressure them as often as a regular Ninja so Crippling Crush and friends will more often come down against you, but you have access to a plethora of defense reactions to dispatch them without consequence.
 You’re aiming to chip away at their life total with both Kodachi’s every single turn possible.
 Death of a thousand cuts.
 You won’t be able to Drone them out effectively as they can use the Bravo hero ability to give their late-game weaker blue cards dominate invalidating your strategy.
-Because of this, you will need to prepare for a burst finish with Snapdragon Scalers and/or Timesnap Potion.
+Because of this, you will need to prepare for a burst finish with **Snapdragon Scalers** and/or **Timesnap Potion**.

 Against Guardian, I would not exclude any cards.

-**Ninja**
+**Ninja -**
  My testing partner Brendan and I religiously played the standard Ninja mirror match at the beginning of our preparation for the event as we were both drawn to the deck and thought it would be the matchup with the most intricate gameplay.
 As a result of the countless games we were well versed in know how to attack the deck and what cards/scenarios were truly threatening.
 Any deck that has a full set of **Flic Flak** and the appropriate number of ‘combo’ cards that can be paired with them should have a relatively easy time fending off Ninja attacks.

 Against Ninja, I would exclude the following cards:
 - 7 Unmovable (Leaving two Red)